devjunioralves/outsera-challenge/readme.md

 To run the project you need to have npm and node installed.
 You need to copy the `.env.example` file and rename it to `.env`.
 After that you need to run the `npm run dev` command to start the project.
 To run the integration tests you can run `npx jest`

+To change the `movielist.csv` file you need replace the file on `src/data`

 ### How to run the tests?

 - `npx jest`